ScottKirvan/ScooterUtils/README.md

 what's considered "normal," so I set the Persistent Editor Scale to *0.8*.

 As of **Unreal Engine 5.4** there is an Application Scale setting under **Editor Preferences/Appearance**, which works great, but resets between different projects.
-The setting in **ScooterUtils** is persistent and works globally across all projects.
+The setting in **Scooter Utilities** is persistent and works globally across all projects.

 > [!NOTE]